jsBear92/CSI3106-SoftwareTesting/Planner-20/README.md

 ![directory](./dir.png)
 ![directory2](./planner.png)

-5. Right click on the Planner-20 project from the project explorer right pane.
+5. After your project load, right click on the Planner-20 project from the project explorer right pane.

 ![directory2](./select-project.png)

 6. Select all existing JAR files under Classpath and click Remove.
+We need to rebuild the path from your local repo.

 ![existing JAR files](./remove_class_path.png)

 7. Click Add JARs... and select your local JAR files from your local repository then click Apply and Close button.
+This will point to the correct paths.

 ![directory2](./new-jar.png)